-One of the most spectacular ways to get around Germany (and Europe) is to take the train.

-To do a day trip around the lake, one good option is the Bodensee Ticket (http://www.bodensee-ticket.com) that can be used in the lake constance area in Germany, Austria and Switzerland.
+One of the least expensive - and most spectacular - ways to get around Germany (and Europe) is to take the train.
+If you want to do a day trip around the lake or to other parts of Baden-Württemberg, you can find all sorts of reasonable tickets.
+One good option is the Bodensee Ticket (www.bodensee-ticket.com) that can be used in Germany, Austria and Switzerland.